Updated 4 April 2021

 If we refer you to the program, we’ll email you information about the program and its terms and conditions.
 We’ll also give you a reference number and allocate your enquiry to one of our partner law firms.
 You can’t choose your own law firm.
 We’ll provide the law firm with your contact details and your reference number.
 The law firm will then contact you within 4 business days.

-If you don’t hear from the law firm in that time, please contact us my making an online enquiry through My account.
+If you don’t hear from the law firm in that time, please contact us by:

 To meet professional legal requirements, the law firm will provide you with a letter explaining how legal services work and information on how they can help you.